Skip to main content

 Telegram Desktop on Windows, Linux, and macOS

-• Download and launch the latest version of Telegram Desktop on Windows, Linux or macOS (5.0.1 at the time of writing)
+• Download and launch the latest version of Telegram Desktop on Windows, Linux, or macOS.

-• On macOS, you need to access the Inspect through Safari Developer menu as Inspect is not available via right-click.
+• On macOS, access Inspect through the Develop menu in Safari as Inspect is not available via right-click.

-• Download and launch the beta version of Telegram macOS.
+• Download and launch the beta version of Telegram for macOS (a separate client from Telegram Desktop).

 • Quickly click the Settings icon five times to open the debug menu and enable Debug Mini Apps.